John A. Jordan Obituary (2022) Globe Gazette

 Funeral Services will be held 10:00 a.m.
 Thursday, April 14 at Pilot Knob Lutheran Church, 2391 330th St, Forest City, IA 50436 with Rev. Robert Snitzer officiating.
 He will be buried at Brush Point Cemetery.

-Visitation will be 5:00 p.m. to 7:00 p.m.
-Wednesday, April 13, 2022 at Ward-Van Slyke Colonial Chapel, 310 1st Ave N, Clear Lake, IA.
+Visitation was 5:00 p.m. to 7:00 p.m.
+Wednesday, April 13, 2022 at Ward-Van Slyke Colonial Chapel.
 Visitation will continue one hour prior to the service at the church.

+John Allen Jordan was born December 11, 1962 in Forest City, IA the son of Raymond and Deanna (Wolfe) Jordan.
+Growing up in the Fertile area, John graduated from Forest City High School.
+He met the love of his life, Michelle Peitz on a blind date, and on July 11, 1987 the couple was married at the Fertile Lutheran Church.
+The couple had two children, Derek and Abby.
+The family made their home on the farm where John was able to live a life he loved, every day.
+Working the earth and caring for his herd brought him great joy.

+John was a man of action.
+He showed his love by taking care of those around him, whether it was filling up tanks, fixing equipment, tidying up, or giving life advice.
+He cherished sharing his love of the farm with his wife and children.
+They were longtime members of Pilot Knob Lutheran Church, rural Fertile.

 Ward-Van Slyke Colonial Chapel.
 (641)357-2193.
 ColonialChapels.com